Alluxio/alluxio/docs/en/Mounting-Alluxio-FS-with-FUSE.md

 ## Mount Alluxio-FUSE

-After having properly configured and started the tachyon cluster, and from the node where you wish to mount Alluxio, point a shell to your `$TACHYON_HOME` and run:
+After having properly configured and started the alluxio cluster, and from the node where you wish to mount Alluxio, point a shell to your `$TACHYON_HOME` and run:

-{% include Mounting-Alluxio-FS-with-FUSE/tachyon-fuse-mount.md %}
+{% include Mounting-Alluxio-FS-with-FUSE/alluxio-fuse-mount.md %}

-This will spawn a background user-space java process (tachyon-fuse) that will mount the file system on the specified `<mount_point>`.
-Note that `<mount_point>` must be an existing and empty path in your local file system hierarchy and that the user that runs the `tachyon-fuse.sh` script must own the mount point and have read and write permissions on it.
+This will spawn a background user-space java process (alluxio-fuse) that will mount the file system on the specified `<mount_point>`.
+Note that `<mount_point>` must be an existing and empty path in your local file system hierarchy and that the user that runs the `alluxio-fuse.sh` script must own the mount point and have read and write permissions on it.
 Also note that, currently, you are limited to have only one Alluxio-FUSE mount per node.